-- 5: Send set S_n to all other nodes
+- 5: Send set $S_u$ to all other nodes

-- 6: Receive sets S_v from all nodes v
+- 6: Receive sets $S_v$ from all nodes v

-- 7: T = set of tuple(v, y) seen in at least two sets S_v , including own S_u
+- 7: T = set of tuple(v, y) seen in at least two sets $S_v$ , including own $S_u$

 - 8: Let $tuple(v, y) \in T$ be the tuple with the smallest value y

-- Decide on value y
+- 9: Decide on value y

 - Byzantine nodes may not follow the protocol and send syntactically incorrect messages.
 Such messages can easily be detected and discarded.
-It is worse if byzantine nodes send syntactically correct messages, but with bogus content, e.g., they send different messages to different nodes. - Some of these mistakes cannot easily be detected: For example, if a byzantine node sends different values to different nodes in the first round; such values will be put into S_u.
-However, some mistakes can and must be detected: Observe that all nodes only relay information in Round 2, and do not repeat their own value.
-So, if a byzantine node sends a set S_v which contains a tuple(v, y), this tuple must be removed by u from S_v upon receiving it (Line 6). - Recall that we assumed that nodes cannot forge their source address; thus, if a node receives tuple(v, y) in Round 1, it is guaranteed that this message was sent by v.
+It is worse if byzantine nodes send syntactically correct messages, but with a bogus content, e.g., they send different messages to different nodes. - Some of these mistakes cannot easily be detected: For example, if a byzantine node sends different values to different nodes in the first round; such values will be put into $S_u$ .
+However, some mistakes can and must be detected: Observe that all nodes only relay information in Round 2, and do not say anything about their own value.
+So, if a byzantine node sends a set $S_v$ which contains a tuple(v, y), this tuple must be removed by u from $S_v$ upon receiving it (Line 6). - Recall that we assumed that nodes cannot forge their source address; thus, if a node receives $\mathsf{tuple}(v,y)$ in Round 1, it is guaranteed that this message was sent by v.

-Lemma 17.10.
-If $n \geq 4$, all correct nodes have the same set T.
+Lemma 11.10.
+If $n \geq 4$ , all correct nodes have the same set T.

 Proof.
-With f=1 and $n\geq 4$ we have at least 3 correct nodes.
+With f=1 and $n \geq 4$ we have at least 3 correct nodes.
 A correct node will see every correct value at least twice, once directly from another correct node, and once through the third correct node.
 So all correct values are in T. If the byzantine node sends the same value to at least 2 other (correct) nodes, all correct nodes will see the value twice, so all add it to set T. If the byzantine node sends all different values to the correct nodes, none of these values will end up in any set T.

-Theorem 17.11.
-Algorithm 17.9 reaches byzantine agreement if $n \geq 4$.
+Theorem 11.11.
+Algorithm 11.9 reaches byzantine agreement if $n \ge 4$ .

 Proof.
 We need to show agreement, any-input validity and termination.
-With Lemma 17.10 we know that all correct nodes have the same set T, and therefore agree on the same minimum value.
+With Lemma 11.10 we know that all correct nodes have the same set T, and therefore agree on the same minimum value.
 The nodes agree on a value proposed by any node, so any-input validity holds.
-Moreover, the algorithm terminates after two rounds. $\hfill\Box$
+Moreover, the algorithm terminates after two rounds. $\Box$